AlstonChan/rapidald/README.md

 # rapidald console application

+This is a food ordering system for restaurant that is build in C++ as a console application.

 ## Getting Started

 1. To get all the requried file for local development, ensure that [Git](https://git-scm.com) is installed on your system.
 To check if git is installed on your sytem, click start, search for powershell and open it.
 Then, enter the following command: